Gernene/Gernene/_posts/2019-04-01-redesign-at-scale.md

 *Props to Fairview’s counseling department for making something out of nothing.
 I would have lost my mind.*

-On a side note, the template code we made ended up being quite useful (more on that later).
+On a side note, the template code we made is now being used to develop a codeless content editing GUI for Fairview.

 <br>